Four-year Master’s program in Dental Science with advanced clinical training

 Dentists with a dental degree and at least two years of clinical experience after graduation.

 Malmö University requires an English proficiency equivalent to secondary school for all programs taught in English.
 Non-EU students must demonstrate their English abilities through an internationally recognized English test.
 Accepted tests are IELTS Academic and TOEFL.
-Request the testing organisation to send your test results directly to Swedish HealthCare (do not send any test results yourself).
-Test scores are valid for two years if you have already taken a test.

 Required test scores: